The Best Kitchen Sink Cookies

 What is Brown Butter?

-If you’ve done some baking before, you may have come across recipes calling for “brown butter” or “browned butter.”
-They both refer to the same thing, which is butter that has been melted and cooked long enough that the milk solids turn brown.
+Brown butter is butter that has been melted and cooked long enough that the milk solids turn brown.
 This happens when the water evaporates from the cooking process, and the leftover milk solids caramelize.

 Brown butter has a satisfyingly nutty flavor and smell and it adds caramel undertones to baked goods, like these cookies.